ductranit/flutter_universal_image/README.md

 - It can handle all providers without specifying network, assets or file, just use `imageUri`
 - It can work with Icons font & memory image as well

+## Notice:
+- To build release on macos, make sure disable tree shake icons by this command `flutter build macos --no-tree-shake-icons`

 ## Example usage:

 - Assets provider